The Warren H. Corning Visitor Center is located at 9550 Sperry Road, Kirtland, Ohio 44094.

 Seniors 60+: $5 on Tuesdays

-- Active Duty Military & Family: Free with a military ID (There is a fee for tickets to the Murch Canopy Walk and Kalberer Emergent Tower.)
+- Active Duty Military and Veterans: Free admission to active military and veterans with ID and their immediate family consisting of one adult admission & two child admission (There is a fee for tickets to the Murch Canopy Walk and Kalberer Emergent Tower.)

-- $1 off discount for AAA members and college students with a valid membership card or student ID
+- $1 off discount college students with a valid membership card or student ID

 Museums For All